MistyCommunity/JavaScript-SDK/README.md

-# Misty1
+# MistyI
-A place to collaborate on skills, tools, wrappers, and any other enhancement for Misty 1.
+A place to collaborate on skills, tools, wrappers, and any other enhancement for Misty I.